CFrensko/Logistic_Regression/README.md

 Logistic_Regression

-Classification
+1.Classification

-A Motivating Example Using sklearn
+2.A Motivating Example Using sklearn

-Training and Test Datasets
+3.Training and Test Datasets

-Tuning the Model
+4.Tuning the Model

-Black Box Grid Search in sklearn
+5.Black Box Grid Search in sklearn

-A Walkthrough of the Math Behind Logistic Regression
+6.A Walkthrough of the Math Behind Logistic Regression